 Once that puppy's open, go ahead and click on - START HERE ⇨

 Now, let’s get your logo added.
 I recommend uploading two different versions of your logo.
 A color version and a solid white version.
-Both logos should have transparent backgrounds and saved as
+Both logos should have transparent backgrounds and be saved as

 The white version will allow you to take advantage of the option to make the header have a transparent background like this:

-Where as the "Sticky Header" version will appear as a visitor scrolls down the page.
+Whereas the "Sticky Header" version will appear as a visitor scrolls down the page.
 Typically you want this logo to be smaller so the nav bar is slim and takes up less screen real estate.

-Now that you've got those uploaded you can setup where they should link too when someone clicks the logo.
+Now that you've got those uploaded you can set up where they should link too when someone clicks the logo.
 Typically this is going to be your home page.

 Chances are you’re going to want to finesse the size of your logo.
 Disregard the width x height options.
 Instead, look for the Logo Size Scroller.
 This controls the max-width of the logo.